isAdamBailey/portfolio-3/source/_posts/settng-up-torchlight.md

 API token(Torchlight is completely free for personal and open source projects.).
 I signed up through a link on their home page.

 After I received the early access and my API token, I got started installing the Jigsaw Client.
-Torchlight's full documentation for this installation is [here](https://torchlight.dev/docs/clients/jigsaw), and is fully sufficient.
+[Torchlight's full documentation for this installation](https://torchlight.dev/docs/clients/jigsaw) is fully sufficient.
 You can really stop reading this now and just use that doc, but I'm still going to describe the process I took.

 1. Install the composer package: